MichiganDataScienceTeam/MDST-Onboarding/README.md

-# MDST Tutorials - W22
+# MDST Tutorials - F22

 _Important Dates_

-- Live tutorials:
-	- Sunday 1/22, 1/29 - 12-2pm
-- Office hours:
-	- Saturday 1/15 - 12-2pm
-        - Thursday 1/27 6-7pm
-	- Monday 1/31 7-8pm
-- Checkpoints due:
-	- Tuesday 2/1 at 11:59pm

-See our [calendar](https://www.mdst.club/agenda) for meeting dates and location!
+Live tutorials will be offered on Sept.11th and Sept.18th and office hours (both in-person and virtual) will be available on some week nights.
+Check our [tutorials page](https://www.mdst.club/tutorials) for the most up-to-date time and location!

-If you have questions and can't make it to office hours, send an email to Nishka at <nishkam@umich.edu>.
+If you have questions and can't make it to office hours, send an email to Casper at <casperg@umich.edu>.

 ---
 **Tutorial 1**